 - Compact & simple – Active speakers are a one-piece combo that can offer the same benefits as having a power amp and passive speakers.
-It might seem as a very simple difference, but believe me that after working 10+ years building sound stages for artists, the less gear you have to take, the better for all of the involved.
+It might seem a very simple difference but believe me that after working 10+ years building sound stages for artists, the less gear you have to take, the better for all of those involved.

 - ·Perfect match – One great advantage of active speakers is that the power amp and the speaker were engineered, designed, and built to be perfect for each other.
 There is no risk of doing something wrong and blowing something and it will always sound at its best.

 - ·Shorter distances better audio – Some experts say that since all the components are inside the loudspeaker and there is virtually no distance from the power amp and the speaker itself there is no sound degradation and hence, active speakers sound better.

 - Heavy Enclosures – The first disadvantage that most people complain about is that the active loudspeakers enclosures are very heavy.
 This is absolutely true; they hold the power amp and the speaker, so they should weigh more than a passive speaker.

 - Two Cables Instead Of One – Because each active speaker needs electrical current to work (110 or 220 depending on the country), you have to feed them with two cables, making the whole process a little more complicated.

 - More Difficult To Replace – If you have been to a live show of any style and genre, you´ll know that things can eventually blow up.
 If you happen to blow up a power amp, you can have a backup right next to it.
 If you happen to blow up a passive loudspeaker, you can just plug in another one right away.
 Blowing up an active speaker can be mayhem; you have to replace the whole thing.